Predict-Project-Renoise: Sampling Diffusion Models under Hard Constraints: Related Work

-\item \textbf{Projecting $x_t$ directly.} Operating directly on $c(x_t)$ may disrupt the marginal distributions $p_t(x_t)$.
-Further, constraints may be ill-conditioned or undefined when applied to noisy variables.

-\item \textbf{Renoising and marginal mismatch.} Renoising in $x_t$-space is claimed to alleviate disruptions to $p_t(x_t)$, but in general renoising in $x_t$ space does not recover the correct marginal.
-Similarly, if renoising in $x_0$-space with a transition different from the forward kernel, the constrained marginal is not recovered.

-\item \textbf{Coverage.} Simply projecting either $x_t$ or $x_0$ can lead to projections collapsing onto the minimizers of $c(x_t)$ or $c(x_0)$ rather than faithfully representing the constrained distribution. \end{enumerate}

-\paragraph{Posterior sampling under observation processes.} A related yet distinct body of work focuses on sampling from posteriors derived from observation processes.
-While constrained sampling enforces strict adherence to a feasible set, observation-based methods typically condition generation on external measurements, often assuming an underlying Gaussian likelihood $p(y | x) = \mathcal{N}(y \mid A(x), \sigma^2)$, where $A$ is the observation process and $y$ is the observation value. \citet{meng2024diffusionmodelbasedposterior} address linear observation processes, while other approaches extend to general nonlinear observations \citep{song2023pseudoinverseguided, chung2024diffusionposteriorsamplinggeneral, mmps}.
-Additionally, \citet{galashov2025learnguidediffusionmodel} propose learning guidance weights to properly balance the likelihood term.
-Theoretically, hard constraints can be framed as a special case of inverse problems by modeling the observation likelihood as a Dirac delta distribution $\mathcal{N}(y \mid A(x), \sigma^2) \xrightarrow{\sigma \to 0} \delta(y - A(x)) $.
-However, applying standard posterior sampling algorithms in this regime presents challenges, as these methods are generally designed for more informative likelihoods rather than the narrow distributions required for strict constraint satisfaction. \citet{daras2024surveydiffusionmodelsinverse} provide a comprehensive survey of this field, and \citet{ye2024tfgunifiedtrainingfreeguidance} propose a unified framework for training-free guidance.
-Related to PPR within this approach is \citet{song2024solvinginverseproblemslatent} ($x_0$-space with renoising).
-They solve the projection and renoise for a subset of the diffusion steps.
-We elaborate on this approach in Appendix~\ref{app:very-related}.
+\paragraph{Posterior sampling under observation processes.} A distinct yet related body of work focuses on sampling from posteriors derived from observation processes.
+While constrained sampling enforces strict adherence to a feasible set, observation-based methods typically condition generation on external measurements, often assuming an underlying Gaussian likelihood $p(y | x) = \mathcal{N}(y \mid A(x), \sigma^2)$, where $A$ is the observation process and $y$ is the observation value, as proposed in \citep{meng2024diffusionmodelbasedposterior, song2023pseudoinverseguided, chung2024diffusionposteriorsamplinggeneral, mmps, galashov2025learnguidediffusionmodel}.
+Theoretically, hard constraints can be framed as a special case of inverse problems by modeling the observation likelihood as a Dirac delta distribution $\mathcal{N}(y \mid A(x), \sigma^2) \xrightarrow{\sigma^2 \to 0} \delta(y - A(x)) $.
+However, applying standard posterior sampling algorithms \citep{daras2024surveydiffusionmodelsinverse, ye2024tfgunifiedtrainingfreeguidance} in this regime presents challenges, as these methods are generally designed for more informative likelihoods rather than the narrow distributions required for strict constraint satisfaction.
+Notably among these, \citet{song2024solvinginverseproblemslatent} ($x_0$-space) focus on constraints and do renoising with a hand-designed kernel.